KidPudel/Iggy-s-Vault/languages/golang/errors.md

 Golang's design lets you always take into account scenarios of the error

-it is designed to pass the error down the stream decorating it to track each place
+it is designed to pass the error down the stream **decorating** it to track each place from inner to outer.